You may not need toric contacts for astigmatism.

 If I could accomplish one thing for you with this article, my hope is to alleviate your desire to wear toric contacts if you see well enough with your current contact lenses.
 There are folks with a lot of astigmatism (but it’s a minority of the population) where toric contact lenses aren’t an option—they’re a necessity.
 Those people, however, can answer the question of “Do I need toric lenses?” with a simple “yes” and probably aren’t reading this.
 (If you are in that group, however, then hello!
 I hope you find this interesting and can help a friend with the information someday!)
 But for the people who were pretty happy with their contacts until they were told to try toric contacts, maybe I can explain why they stink for you.

-It’s hard to find an eye with zero astigmatism.
+It’s hard to find an eye with no astigmatism.
 If you keep your definition of astigmatism technically correct enough, it’s impossible to find an eye with zero astigmatism.
 Perfect curvature doesn’t exist on anyone’s cornea, because it is teeming with epithelial cells growing, moving into place, and falling away.
 It is a protean, ever-shifting surface where imperfections in curvature aren’t just likely, they’re a certainty.
 Clearly, every person in contacts hasn’t been recommended to wear toric contact lenses, though.
 So where is the line drawn?
 Ah yes, the decision on where to cross over into toric lenses turns out to be the cause of the problem for most—and ideally the solution, if it’s redrawn correctly.

 When you’ve got a diopter or less of astigmatism, usually you’re going to find more annoyance than help with a toric lens.
 How would you find this out without having your prescription in front of you?
 A simple, but surprisingly reliable test is whether or not you feel like your vision is pretty decent with regular contact lenses.
 What happens with toric lenses in these cases is you introduce a new variable into the vision.
 The result of a variable is, well, variable.
 Toric lenses add the variable of rotation.
 If you’ve got regular contacts, they can spin around on your eyes all day and you’re none-the-wiser.
 With toric contacts, if it is sitting 10 degrees off the planned axis, you’ve lost a third of its astigmatism correction and your vision looks weird.